Why do cats fight?

 - it can be difficult to spot small puncture wounds, so keep a close eye on your cat and if you see any signs of infection developing such as heat, swelling, pain, lethargy or fever then contact your vet

-What will happen to my cat at the vets?
+My cat’s been fighting, what will happen at the vets?

 Your vet will ask you about your cat’s health, the onset of signs, and what happened prior to him arriving at the clinic.

 During the examination, your vet will carefully observe how your cat breathes and will listen to his chest for evidence of a heart murmur or fluid in the lungs.
 Your cat’s gum colour will also be evaluated as this can indicate whether oxygen is being delivered to the organs effectively, or if it there is a low red blood cell count (anaemia).

 What if my cat’s struggling to breathe after a fight?

 If your cat is having extreme difficulty breathing, the vet or vet nurse may take them through the back area of the clinic to enable them to give your cat oxygen.